The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 live = preg.query("outcome == 1")

-We can use Hist.from_seq to count the number of times each quantity appears in birthwgt_lb, which is the pounds part of the birth weights.
+Now we can use Hist.from_seq to count the number of times each quantity appears in birthwgt_lb, which is the pounds part of the birth weights.
+The name argument gives the Hist object a name, which is used as a label when we plot it.

 hist = Hist.from_seq(live["birthwgt_lb"], name="birthwgt_lb")